-Learn and earn credit at your own pace with unlimited access to this course for 3 years.
+Earn credit at your own pace through June 3, 2024 and continue to access your videos until June 3, 2028.
 See below for detailed information and learning outcomes.

-This course package offers 30 CME and SA-CME Credits following completion of an online test.
+This course package offers 30 CME following completion of an online test.

 Learning Outcomes and Modules

 After participating in this online course, the participant will be able to:

 - Perform and interpret body MRI at a high level across a range of applications